Updated June 2014

 - If the claim is for damages, determine if the action falls within the monetary jurisdiction of R. 76 of the Rules of Civil Procedure or the Small Claims Court under s.
 23 of the Courts of Justice Act.

 - If the claim is commenced in the Small Claims Court, note that the proceeding will be governed by the Rules of the Small Claims Court.
-(See the link to the Rules of the Small Claims Court and Rules of the Small Claims Court Forms under the Resources section of this How-To Brief.)
+(See the link to the Rules of the Small Claims Court and Rules of the Small Claims Court Forms under the Statutes and Rules section of this How-To Brief.)

 - In consultation with the client, determine where the proceeding will be commenced.